CSSLabNKU/LeakyAutofill-Artifact/README.md

 This experiment examines whether Norton password manager will autofill sensitive data into hidden sensitive fields in web forms.
 In this case, the concealment techniques apply to **the ancestor elements of `<input>` elements**.
 We have registered a test account and stored login credentials for tested websites and credit card information (using data in `Sample Data`).
 The registered credential is stored in `[PM Sample Data\Norton.json]`, including the account name, account password, and vault key for unlocking the password vault.
 Then, testers could run the following script.

-We need to run the following scripts, with the manual process repeated for each iteration, taking approximately xx minutes per run.
+We need to run the following scripts, with the manual process repeated for each iteration, taking approximately seven minutes per run.
 Specific steps are as follows:

 Under the above directories: `C:\Users\artifact\Desktop\Artifact\,` open `windows command line,` and run the following instructions, respectively.